-- Be responsible for the day to day management of the policy and systems. - Ensure that there are positive strategies and procedures in place to help both those being bullied and the bullies. - Help maintain the records of bullying as required - Keep the Head and DSL informed of incidents

-- Take part in relevant training. - Determine the best way of involving parents. - Promote a culture of anti-bullying. - Be responsible for ensuring that the school's positive strategies are put into practice. - Know the procedures and follow them in full. - Staff know other policies Keeping Children Safe in Education, Beecroft Behaviour Policy, On-Line Safety, RSE Policy.
+- Be responsible for the day to day management of the policy and systems. - Ensure that there are positive strategies and procedures in place to help both those being bullied and the bullies. - Take part in relevant training. - Determine the best way of involving parents. - Promote a culture of anti-bullying. - Be responsible for ensuring that the school's positive strategies are put into practice. - Know the procedures and follow them in full. - Staff know other policies Keeping Children Safe in Education, Beecroft Behaviour Policy, On-Line Safety, RSE Policy.